Overseas Tax Services

 Deadlines

-• Individual tax returns and tax payments for tax year 2020 (filing season 2021) are due on their normal schedule. i.e. April 15, with an automatic extension to June 15 if you are currently overseas.
+• Individual tax returns and tax payments for tax year 2020 (filing season 2021) are due May 17, 2021, with an automatic extension to June 15 if you are currently overseas.
+(The IRS announced this postponement on March 17.)

 • Individual tax returns and tax payments for 2019 that would normally have been due April 15, 2020 were due July 15, 2020.
 No interest or penalty will be charged as long as returns were filed and tax was paid by that date.